weecology/MATSS/README.md

 {add examples of using the `MATSS` package to get data and/or use the analysis methods}

 ## Running the Analyses
+Note: This entire section is deprecated and will be moved over into https://github.com/weecology/MATSS-LDATS

 To run the analysis component of this project, you will want to clone or copy the repository, *in addition* to installing the package. (*note that you can also install the package locally from the files*)